 Where to Stay in Palomino

-Still planning your trip and looking for the best places to stay on Palomino?
+Still planning your trip and looking for the best places to stay in Palomino?
 Below are my top three picks, which are some of the highest-rated as well.
+We stayed at the Tiki Hut Hostel personally I'd recommend it for the vibe!

 - Tiki Hut Hostel - This eco-hostel offers awesome rooms built from natural fibers, right on the edge of the Colombian Caribbean.
 Tiki Hut is one of the top-rated hostels in all of Colombia!